shahabkhan9380900/Trustworthy-Multiclass-Network-Intrusion-Detection-ALL-Files-with-code/README.md

 # Technologies

-The project is implemented primarily using the Python scientific-computing and machine-learning ecosystem.
+The project uses the following technologies and libraries:

-Key technologies include:

 * Python
 * Jupyter Notebook